 - Get PocketBook DictionaryConverter (newer version) or DictionaryConverter (older version I used originally) (or here DictionaryConverter with cs language definition)

-- In Dictionary converter you might need additional definitions of “from” language” – English, German, Russian (and Czech in the second file) are already available.
+- In Dictionary converter you might need additional definitions of “from” language” – English, German, Russian (and Czech in the third file) are already available.
 For other language: copy en directory to other directory, rename it to appropriate language code ( cz, es … two letters language code).
 Edit 3 files there (if necessary) :

 collates.txt– the collation (order of search/results) – defines all characters that are considered equal for ordering (can keep english as default for Latin alphabets)